laffra/cacophonia/README.md

 ## Setup

- - Launch Eclipse for Committers.
+ - Install and Launch Eclipse for Committers.
- - From the Project Explore, Import a project from git.
+ - From the `Project Explorer`, Import a project from git.
  - Chose the URL "https://github.com/laffra/cacophonia.git"
- - Import all Eclipse projects
- - Switch to the project and open properties for the file "build_agent.sh".
+ - Switch back to the `Project Explorer` and open properties for the file `build_agent.sh`.
 Make it executable.
- - Run Project > Clean
+ - Run `Project > Clean...`

 By now, you should see something looking like this: